Heroin Addiction: Signs, Symptoms, Risks, and Treatment Resources

 The Risks of Injecting Heroin

-Considered the fastest and most intense way of dosing on heroin, intravenous injection or ‘shooting up’ puts individuals at risk of collapsed veins, skin abscesses, and serious bacterial infections of the blood vessels and heart.[2]
-Intravenous heroin use also increases the chances of contracting HIV and other viruses due to sharing needles.
+Intravenous injection of heroin puts individuals at risk of collapsed veins, skin abscesses, and serious bacterial infections and increases the risk of transmitting bloodborne diseases like HIV and hepatitis due to needle sharing.[2]

 The Risks of Smoking Heroin